tencentyun/intlcloud-documents/yehe_doc/安全/验证码/常见问题/功能相关_intl_en.md

 - The user is malicious or in a malicious environment and is blocked by the policies.
 TenDI Captcha ensures secure verification using multi-dimensional policy models consisting of user environments, verification history, and device fingerprints.
 - Check whether the CaptchaAppId used for the business client integration belongs to a CAPTCHA created by the console.
 For how to create a valid CaptchaAppId, please see [Operation Guide](https://intl.cloud.tencent.com/document/product/1159/49686).

 - If this problem is reported by multiple users, the policies may be too strict.
 You can log in to the [Captcha console](https://console.cloud.tencent.com/captcha/graphical), select the CAPTCHA in use, and click **Security configuration**.
-On the CAPTCHA details page, select the **Security configuration** tab, and change the risk control level to "Experience-Oriented".
+On the CAPTCHA details page, select the **Security configuration** tab, and change the risk control level to "Loose".

 ### How can I grant permission to sub-accounts to use TenDI Captcha?